 but certainly some of the drawings we were working from were

-drawn by Brown and Sharpe and I seem to remember a date of around
+drawn by Bowne and Sharpe and I seem to remember a date of around

 1923 on some of them.

 Company legend was that the flatlock Willcox &

 Gibbs sewing machine shape was designed by Amelia Earheart (the pilot).

 Bowne and Sharp.
 (Oh how I would love that to be